xfra35/f3-cron/README.md

 ### Step 1:

-Configure your server job scheduler so that it calls `/cron` every minute.
-Here's how to do it on a \*nix server:
+Configure your server job scheduler so that it calls `php index.php /cron` every minute.

-Assuming that your application resides in /path/to/app/index.php, create a file, named for example *mycrontab*, containing the following line:
+Here's how to do it on a \*nix server, assuming that your application resides in `/path/to/app/index.php`:

+* create a file, named for example *mycrontab*, containing the following line:

 ```cron
 * * * * * cd /path/to/app; php index.php /cron
 ```

-and configure cron with it, using the following command:
+* configure cron with it, using the following command:

 ```bash
 crontab mycrontab